Few activities in New York City offer a blend of history, architecture, and stunning views quite like walking across the Brooklyn Bridge.

 Known for its coal-fired pizzas, this legendary spot is a must-visit for foodies.
 Coal fired is the best.
 Tip – only whole pies sold here.
 Oh, and on weekends, expect a line.

 An upscale market, find nearly two dozen food vendors with most food combinations that will keep the hunger monster at bay.
-Go to the rooftop for cracking views of the bridge and skyline.
-Don’t forget to go the rooftop.
-It’s the best part.
+Go to the rooftop on Level 5, for cracking views of the bridge and skyline.
+It’s the best part and little known.

 Until recently, the bridge was crammed with vendors selling everything not related to the Brooklyn Bridge.